elanticrypt0/milonga/README.md

 - Public files: [http://localhost:8921/public](http://localhost:8921/public)
 - HTMX example: [http://localhost:8921/public/examplex.html](http://localhost:8921/public/examplex.html)

+## Project Vision

+Milonga aims to be a simple yet powerful framework that allows developers to focus on building their applications rather than dealing with configuration.
+The goal is to provide a complete solution that works out of the box while remaining flexible enough to accommodate various project requirements.

+The project is actively being developed with plans to include:
+- Comprehensive documentation
+- Web interface
+- Additional API features
+- Extended examples and use cases

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.